jaruserickson/naruto-cv/README.md

 ### Tasks
 - [ ] Create a dataset of character faces with tags, pulling character images from [Jikan](https://jikan.moe/), and cropping faces using the detector [lbpcascade_animeface](https://github.com/nagadomi/lbpcascade_animeface) (Note: this detector will only be used during the generation of the dataset, and only to crop faces).
-[IN PROGRESS]
    - If more character pictures are needed, we’ll manually pick them to be added from Google Images.
 - [ ] Train a network with the created dataset to detect and classify character faces.
   - [ ] Draw a bounding box around the character faces, with their name as the tag.